-Because you will know better what to look for, you will find yourself much more interested in what you are reading!
+$\sqrt{\ }$ If you are more practiced in what to look for, you will find yourself much more engaged in what you are reading.
+Like a hunt for treasure!

 WHAT, ME MEDITATE?!

 At this point it would be good to ask yourself the question "do I want to invest time and energy to learn how to go deeper in the scriptures?"
 If your answer is yes you have made an excellent choice that will serve you well in your quest to become a man or woman of God.